sleepingjun/The-Comparison-of-Noise-Generation-Methods-in-Machine-Learning/README.md

 If you want to use my code, please ensure package version especially tensorflow version.
 Sometimes when you used different version, it could be incompatible or some module have be deleted.

 ## File Guide
+* To preprocess kepler datas.
 `Kplr/compare_KM.py` - to record and compare magnitude of datas we had chosen from Kepler mission.
 `Kplr/dev_analysis.py` - This file is to analyze sigma of our kepler datas.We divided them into 4 group and hoped to have at least 50 in each group.
 `Kplr/look_star.py` - pre-processing datas from selected kepler mission.
 `Kplr/read_fits.py` - To convert .fits to .txt
+* To generate our training datasets.
 `generate_data_k.py` - To generate training dataset using selected Kepler datas.
 `generate_data_p.py` - To generate training dataset using quasi-period system.
+* CNN
 `model_structure.py` - Our 1D CNN model and training method(K-fold, early stop training)
 `train.py` - To train our model for each sample size of dataset and record training time.
+* important and useful tools.
 `mangol.py` - the model to simulate transit event.
 `tool.py` - some common tools we often used.